mavi888/react-shop-app/README.md

 The React part of this code repo is inspired in a YouTube tutorial.
 You can watch [the tutorial](https://www.youtube.com/watch?v=zaWtIkJgah4&t=5569s) to learn to build this application.

+## Migrate to serverless

+This code repository is part of a series of videos.
+In this series you will learn how to migrate this MERN application to Serverless on AWS.
+You can follow the whole series in this [playlist](https://www.youtube.com/playlist?list=PLGyRwGktEFqe2ga9UmQSBr5xdfVyiDPW6)